 During our tasting classes, we learned all about Bulgarians’ very long history of winemaking.
 The winemaking tradition has developed and continues to develop into a very serious industry In Bulgaria.
 The interest in making excellent wines in Bulgaria also expanded to many expats.
 For example, we drank (and packed some to bring home) bottles of a Sauvignon Blanc made by a local and a New Zealander.

 The history of winemaking goes back to the times of Romans and Thracians.
 We know this to be true thanks to many ancient sites with winemaking depictions in mosaics, pottery, and paintings across Bulgaria.
 If you want to explore Bulgaria with a focus on wine, then you need to look at the five winemaking areas.

-Are you still wondering “why visit Bulgaria”?.
+Are you still wondering, “Why visit Bulgaria”?.
 To see everything there’s to see.
-The best way to do that is to take a road trip in Bulgaria.
+The best way to do that is to take a road trip to Bulgaria.
 We’ve made road trips in a dozen countries because we love to travel to the beat of our own drum.
 Stop when we want.
 Go when we want.

 Once you’ve got your hire car, be sure to pay for a vignette to use the roads – this is not optional, and the fines are very high if you do not have one.

 If you are not into driving yourself, never fear; transport in Bulgaria is easy – and oh-so-cheap.
 Taxis, the Metro, and intercity buses are inexpensive; however, these methods are far slower, so you’ll need to have a good plan in place.